protocol/beyond-bitswap/RFC/rfcBBL104/README.md

 The results for the implementation of this RFC were reported here: https://research.protocol.ai/blog/2020/two-ears-one-mouth-how-to-leverage-bitswap-chatter-for-faster-transfers/

 ## Future Work
+- Change the number of peer from the peer-block registry chosen to send the optimistic WANT-BLOCK to 1.
+In vanilla Bitswap, the WANT-BLOCK is sent to a single peer.
+Thus, the performance and the reduction in the nunmber of messages can be further improved by contacting a single peer instead of three as it is currently done.
 - Protocol to share peer-block registries between nodes to increase “local views”.
 - A good idea for reducing the scope of the content we keep track of is to somehow monitor the latency to the node and keep track of content that lives nearby.
 - We can go further and think of budget-based forwarding schemes where nodes can forward only up to a fixed amount of requests.
 We’ve investigated several funky content discovery strategies in these two papers: